diefrosch/a320family-procedures/README.md

     To scroll the view use the UP and DOWN arrow keys.
     To delete what you write in the scratchpad use the CLR key.

+  NOTE: FlightGear's default Route Manager is incompatible with the A320's FMS and cannot be used.

 #### Other Settings